MicrosoftDocs/visualstudio-docs/docs/data-tools/windows-communication-foundation-services-and-wcf-data-services-in-visual-studio.md

  To learn more about WCF Service Host, see [WCF service host (WcfSvcHost.exe)](/dotnet/framework/wcf/wcf-service-host-wcfsvchost-exe).

 #### WCF test client
  The WCF Test Client tool enables you to input test parameters, submit that input to a WCF service, and view the response that the service sends back.
 It provides a convenient service testing experience when you combine it with WCF Service Host.
-Find the tool in the *\Common7\IDE* folder, which for Visual Studio 2015 is installed in drive C:, here: **C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\\**.
+Find the tool in the *%ProgramFiles(x86)%\Microsoft Visual Studio\2017\Enterprise\Common7\IDE* folder.

  When you press **F5** to debug a WCF service project, WCF Test Client opens and displays a list of service endpoints that are defined in the configuration file.
 You can test the parameters and start the service, and repeat this process to continuously test and validate your service.